top of page

 Strengths

-The aggressive MM settings of this portfolio have a strong impact, with very robust reversal strategies that demonstrate their quality through a 50k+ of transactions in backtests.
+• The aggressive MM settings of this portfolio have a strong impact, with very robust reversal strategies that demonstrate their quality through 49k+ of transactions in backtests.

-The portfolio had 2 years with a small loss and, despite being a Long Only, performed very well even during bear markets (average return of 20%).
+• Despite being a Long Only, performed very well even during bear markets (average return of 24%).

 Weaknesses

-The maximum drawdown of 27% is above the level considered safe for standard psychological conditions, which is for us around 20%.
+• The maximum drawdown of 18% is above the level considered safe for standard psychological conditions, which is for us around 20%.
 While the lower maximum drawdown in all bear markets post-2002 may provide some comfort, it should always be assumed that the worst drawdown could occur in the future.
 Therefore, this portfolio is not recommended for beginners.
-We can also recommend a gradual increases in capital allocation settings as the account grows.
+We can also recommend a gradual increase in capital allocation settings as the account grows.

 How can I get strategies for the portfolio?